Consent and Capacity Board

-Location: Consent and Capacity Board > Publications > Information Sheets > Applying To Determine Whether Or Not The Substitute Decision Maker Has Complied With The Rules For Substitute Decision Making (Form G) (HTML)
+Applying to Determine Whether or Not the Substitute Decision Maker has Complied with the Rules for Substitute Decision Making (Form G)

 If a person is incapable of making decisions with respect to treatment, admission to a care facility, or a personal assistance service, decisions will be made by a substitute decision-maker (SDM).
 SDMs are required to follow the principles set out in the Health Care Consent Act.